carlosborca/NameDaTaken/README.md

 ## Overview

-NameDaTaken is a Python 3 code that automates renaming of media files according their creation date and time following the format 'YYYY-MM-DD HH.MM.SS.ext', commonly used by Dropbox.
+NameDaTaken is a Python 3 code that automates renaming of media files according their creation date and time following the format `YYYY-MM-DD HH.MM.SS.ext`, commonly used by Dropbox.

 ## General Information